lideming/webfx/README.md

 ### I18n Helper

 Using the [tagged templates](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#tagged_templates) feature, the i18n is very easy.

+This feature is also available as a standalone package `@yuuza/i18n`.

 ```js
 import { i18n, I } from "@yuuza/webfx";